saxenaparas/EliteFit-App/README.md

 # Gym-Exercise-ReactJS-Website
-Gym Exercise Website Build using ReactJS and RapidAPI
+Gym Exercise Website Build using ReactJS, MaterialUI and RapidAPI